AdamRathbun/Hungry-Hungry/README.md

 ### What to do next time

-Do the whole thing in React, configure Heroku hosting
+Redo the whole thing in React.